 Pasadena City Hall at 100 N. Garfield Avenue.
 The ceremony takes place in the grand plaza on the south side of the building.

 The City Hall garage and surrounding municipal garages are the closest paid options.
 Metered street parking is available on adjacent blocks.
-Arrive by 5:30 p.m. on event night.
+Arrive ahead of the late-afternoon start on event night.

 The Old Pasadena Holiday Celebration — a 35-foot tree at One Colorado Courtyard and sparkling lights down Colorado Boulevard — is a few blocks west of City Hall.
 Walking the two together makes for a fuller Pasadena holiday evening.